 ONB has made both business services centres and fintech priority sectors.
 What is your team’s relationship like with ONB?

 That relationship has been great.
 ONB is really working to evolve our sector, and we’ve been fortunate enough to participate in things like the Business Services Centres marketing campaign, AnswerNB.ca.
-It’s a collaborative atmosphere in NB with regards to our industry.
+It’s a collaborative atmosphere in NB with regard to our industry.
 I’ve had the opportunity to participate in many meetings where we dive into the common challenges companies like ours face, and the potential solutions to those challenges.
 It’s been very beneficial to learn about the many resources already out there that we can leverage as an industry.

 You mentioned ContactNB.
 Tell us about your work with that organization.